maxpetul/C3X/README.txt

  - Air units lose a turn after being set to intercept
  - Cached building maintenance amounts not updated when buildings are obsoleted
- - Barbarian long-range search for targets is limited to tiles directly NW or SE Engine extensions:
+ - Barbarian long-range search for targets is limited to tiles directly NW or SE
+ - "Disables Diseases From Flood Plains" tech flag hardcoded to tech #8 (off by default) Engine extensions:
  - Adjustable minimum city distance
  - Option to limit railroad movement
  - Removed unit limit
+ - Removed city improvement limit
  - Enable free improvements from small wonders
  - Option to share visibility among all human players in a hotseat game
  - Option to prevent autoraze and razing by players
- - Stealth attack activates even when there's only one target
  - Trespassing prevention
  - Land/sea intersections
  - Adjustable anarchy length
  - Unit limits (stops players from producing units of a given type once they reach a maximum quantity)
- - "Perfume" units or improvements to control how likely the AI is to build them
+ - "Perfume" city production options, technologies, and governments to control how likely the AI is to choose them
  - Reveal AI logic
   - Press P in city screen to see AI point value for each available build
   - Press L on map to see how desirable the AI finds each tile as a city location